nextcloud/documentation/developer_manual/app/tutorial.rst

     cd apps
     ocdev startapp OwnNotes

 This creates a new folder called **ownnotes**.
-Now access and set up ownCloud through the webinterface at `http://localhost:8080 <http://localhost:8080>`_ and enable the OwnNotes application on the `apps page <http://localhost:8080/index.php/settings/apps>`_.
+Now access and set up Nextcloud through the webinterface at `http://localhost:8080 <http://localhost:8080>`_ and enable the OwnNotes application on the `apps page <http://localhost:8080/index.php/settings/apps>`_.

 The first basic app is now available at `http://localhost:8080/index.php/apps/ownnotes/ <http://localhost:8080/index.php/apps/ownnotes/>`_